About the Project

-A dance and older people project based at Dunkirk House in Bishops Lydeard, which is part of the national project Dance To Health; a pioneering ‘falls prevention’ dance programme for older people.More info
+Based at Dunkirk House in Bishops Lydeard, this project was part of the national project Dance To Health; a pioneering ‘falls prevention’ dance programme for older people.More info

-Life Circles has not been a project on how to teach older people to dance, but an exploration of how dance can effectively engage with the individual as a whole person and improve the quality of later life.More info
+Life Circles was an exploration of how dance can effectively engage with the individual as a whole person and improve the quality of later life.More info

 Word/Play is a social prescribing project for people experiencing mental ill health.
 It uses performance poetry to empower individuals, giving them the freedom and encouragement to tell their stories.More info